fhiso/sources-and-citations/creators-name.md

     that author's work.
 4. The *natural version*, giving the full name as it is normally written in a first reference.

+{.example ...} All these forms might by used by a single citation style.
+A work following *The Chicago Manual of Style* would use the *natural version* on the first reference note:

+>   1\. &nbsp; Douglas Richardson, *Royal Ancestry* (Salt Lake City: 2013),
+>   II 484.

+Then, when the work is next cited, the *short version* would be used:

+>   7\. &nbsp; Richardson, *Royal Ancestry*, IV 426.

+Finally, in the source list or bibliography, the *bibliographic version* would be used:

+>   Richardson, Douglas. *Royal Ancestry.* Salt Lake City: 2013.

+{/}

 The **natural version** of the creator's name is generally the name in whatever form it is given in the work.
 It is normal for any titles or